ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 MoJ asset owners or administrators **SHALL** ensure that for all data stored in a cloud service:

--   All equipment containing MoJ data, credentials, or configuration information for the service is identified at the end of its life, and before it is recycled.
+-   All equipment containing MoJ data, credentials, or configuration information for the service is identified at the end of its life and before it is recycled.

--   Any components containing sensitive data are sanitised, removed or destroyed.
+-   Any components containing sensitive data are sanitised, removed, or destroyed.

 -   Accounts or credentials specific to redundant equipment are revoked to reduce their value to an attacker.